-We’ve come from a long way from compact-sized to ultra-slim televisions, wired cable connections to now OTTs.
+We’ve come a long way from compact-sized to ultra-slim televisions, wired cable connections to now OTTs.
 Over-the-air platforms like Amazon Prime, Netflix, Disney+ are gaining traction, but they lack live TV streaming.
-So even if they posses great shows/movies, wanting to stream live TV for news or sports is necessary, anyway.
+Even if they possess great shows/movies, wanting to stream live TV for news or sports is necessary, anyway.
 And that may cost you for having two subscriptions for on-demand content and live TV.

 But fret not, as we’ve composed a list of live TV alternatives, which cuts the cords and serves you the best channels at fair prices.
 We believe at least one from the below recommendations list may suit your needs.
-And also we’ve made the list short so that you don’t go be confused and decide better.
+We’ve also made a shortlist so that you don’t be confused and decide better.

 Our metrics for choosing are simple.
-We’ve made the below list considering if the service is a reasonable alternative in terms of its content library, support to devices and price.
+We’ve made the below list considering if the service is a reasonable alternative in its content library, support to devices, and price.
 So being that simple, here we go:-

 1.)
 Sling TV

 Sling TV’s got the best basic packages of Orange or Blue, both costing you $30 each.
 If not, you can have a combo of these both for $45!
 This would give you popular channels like ESPN, CNN, FOX, Comedy Central, History TV, etc. It’s got a few channels of other languages and kids entertainers alongside.
-One could start with a free trial and add DVR for another $5.
-Has to support for a wide range of devices and offers fair customization plans.
+One could start with a free trial and add a DVR for another $5.
+It has to support a wide range of devices and offers fair customization plans.

 2.)
 Hulu Live TV

-After being successful in serving on-demand content, Hulu ventured out to Live TV, where it broadcasts direct TV streaming from its supported apps in the library.
-This package of 60+ channels starts from $55 a month and Hulu made add-ons even cheaper to attract more people.
-You can enable a 10-hour DVR for just $10 and remove the cap for a number of simultaneous devices for just another $10.
+After successfully serving on-demand content, Hulu ventured out to Live TV, where it broadcasts direct TV streaming from its supported apps in the library.
+This package of 60+ channels starts from $55 a month, and Hulu made add-ons even cheaper to attract more people.
+You can enable a 10-hour DVR for just $10 and remove the cap for several simultaneous devices for just another $10.
 You’ve got a week free trial to decide better.

 3.)
 YouTube TV